Detecting positive correlations in a multivariate sample: Introduction

 \subsection{Contribution and content of the paper}

-We obtain a general lower bound in \secref{lower} akin to, but not a straightforward extension of, the lower bound we obtained in \cite{ArBuLu11}.
+We obtain a general lower bound in Section~\ref{sec:lower} akin to, but not a straightforward extension of, the lower bound we obtained in \cite{ArBuLu11}.
 We then study a number of tests that are near optimal in the sense that they come close to achieving the detection lower bound for various models.
-This is done in \secref{tests}, where we also discuss computational issues, particularly in the clique model.
-We then specialize these general results in Sections \ref{sec:clique}, \ref{sec:block} and \ref{sec:matching}, to the three models described in \secref{models}.
-In \secref{cliquergg}, we apply our general lower bound to the problem of studying the size of the clique number of a random geometric graph on a high-dimensional sphere.
-We close the paper with a discussion in \secref{discussion} of possible extensions and challenges.
+This is done in Section~\ref{sec:tests}.
+We then specialize these general results in Sections~\ref{sec:clique}, \ref{sec:block} and \ref{sec:matching}, to the three models described in Section~\ref{sec:models}.
+We also discuss computational issues, particularly in the clique model.
+In Section~\ref{sec:cliquergg}, we apply our general lower bound to the problem of studying the size of the clique number of a random geometric graph on a high-dimensional sphere.
+We close the paper with a discussion in Section~\ref{sec:discussion} of possible extensions and challenges.